onap/vnfrqts-requirements/docs/Chapter8.rst

 -  Any references to files, on includes or other playbook entries, shall use relative paths.

--  This is the ansible (root directory) directory referenced on this
+-  This is the ansible (root) directory referenced on this note (Ansible Server mount point not included):
-   note:

 .. code-block:: none

-     /storage/<VNF type>/<Version>/ansible/
+     <VNF type>/<Version>/ansible/

-There will be a soft link to the latest set of Ansible Playbooks for each VNF type and this is the default set of playbooks that are executed unless a different release is specified in APPC request.
+There will be a soft link to the latest set of Ansible Playbooks for each VNF type.

 VNF type directories use A&AI inventory VNF function code.
 Ansible Playbooks will be stored on a Cinder Volume mounted on the Ansible